 If the platform creates a token when the API is enabled, that token should be used for the Service Key.
 If the token has several fields (e.g. client ID and API Key), we can add fields to our feed URL to match the field names for the platform – and not use the Service Key field.
 The token should be displayed on the Admin page.
 The client should be able to copy the token, but not edit it.
 This allows the client to provide the token to 4-Tell such as copying the token into our secure Dashboard.

-If the platform does not create an API token, the Service Key is created by the client, and entered into the Service Key value on the admin page.
+If the platform does not create an API token, the Service Key is provided by 4-tell, and the client enters into the Service Key value on the admin page.

+Mode Input

 The third setting is the Mode.
 This choice should be a drop-list selector that can either be set to “Live” or “Staging”.
 The Mode becomes a variable that our JavaScript can read from the web page.

+Image Size Input

 The fourth setting is Image Size.
 This is the thumbnail image used in the recommendation display.
 Typically an image size is set or selected from a list, and the resulting link is used in the catalog feed (see below).

+Optional Loader Block Input

+This is a desired, but optional requirement.
+Provide a textbox to allow entry of the Loader Block to be inserted in the retailer’s header template.
+There will need to be code behind to actually insert the block as well.

+Runtime Parameters

 The ClientAlias and Mode values need to be made available as Runtime Parameters that can be accessed from JavaScript on the main frame of the site.
 See below for details on JavaScript Insertion.

-Feeds
+Data Feed Definition

-The 4-Tell Boost Plugin will expose a URL that allows our service to request data with query parameters.
+The 4-Tell Boost Plugin will expose a URL that allows our recommendation service to request data with query parameters.
 All error reporting should use standard http error codes returned as response headers.
 Valid responses are formatted as JSON string arrays (see below for details).

 Security

 Connection for this URL requires SSL and Basic Authentication.
-If Basic Authentication is not supported on the platform, please let us know and we’ll use SSL.
+If Basic Authentication is not supported on the platform, please let us know and we’ll use a different authentication strategy.

 Non-https requests should elicit a “403 Forbidden” error response.

+NOTE: Often, a client’s staging site will not have access to SSL certificates.
+For this reason, we allow an admin setting to disable the SSL requirement.
+When disabled, the client should be presented with a warning that explains that SSL protection is highly desired for all production sites.

 Feed URL